-Retinol has become the gold standard for treating all sorts of skin conditions from acne to signs of aging, but there's one problem: In most cases, it makes things worse before it makes them better.
+Retinol has become the gold standard for treating all sorts of skin conditions, from acne to signs of aging, but there's one problem: In most cases, it makes things worse before it makes them better.
 Chances are if you've ever started on a new retinoid regimen you're all too familiar with what beauty pros lovingly refer to as the "retinol uglies," otherwise known as skin purging.

-Skin purging—which usually results in a wave of new pimples alongside peeling skin—is a common side effect of any new retinoid routine, but that doesn't make it any less frustrating.
+Retinol purging—which usually results in a wave of new pimples alongside peeling skin—is a common side effect of any new retinoid routine, but that doesn't make it any less frustrating.
 Below, derms explain everything you need to know, and how to get through it without having to toss your retinol for good.

 What is skin purging?